-Students in the RN to BSN program must also maintain certification for Basic Life Support from the American Heart Association, nursing liability coverage, and a current valid RN license throughout the entirety of the program.
+Students in the RN to BSN program must also maintain certification for Basic Life Support, nursing liability coverage, and a current valid RN license throughout the entirety of the program.
 Nursing courses with a clinical component may not be taken by a person:

-- Who has been denied licensure by the Board - Whose license is currently suspended, surrendered or revoked in an U.S. jurisdiction; - Whose license/registration is currently suspended, surrendered or revoked in another country due to disciplinary action.
+- Who has been denied licensure by the Board - Whose license is currently suspended, surrendered, restricted, or revoked in an U.S. jurisdiction due to disciplinary action;

+• Whose license/registration is currently suspended, surrendered, restricted, or revoked in another country due to disciplinary action.